YongzeYang/YongzeYang/README.md

   </a>
 </p>

 Hi, I'm YANG Yongze, currently an Master of Science student from [CityU](https://www.cityu.edu.hk/) (CS Department).
-I got my Bachelor of Engineering in Software Engineering from [NWPU](https://www.nwpu.edu.cn/).
+In July 2023 I got my Bachelor of Engineering in Software Engineering from [NWPU](https://www.nwpu.edu.cn/).

 Currently, I am looking for an internship opportunity in Hong Kong SAR or Shenzhen, China.